ealter/Elm-GUIs/paper/paper.md

 either are novel.
 We continue in the hopes of presenting new and non-trivial techniques to the Elm community.

-GUIs, why we chose menus.
-Hover detection becomes key.

-There are two features of Elm we are deliberately avoiding.
-First is the extensive raster drawing library, Graphics.Collage.
-Dynamic hover detection is not problematic when using this library because it can be done purely on each frame from the geometry.
-However, if we used this library, our GUI would be a single raster animation and not a DOM tree.
-Secondly, the Graphics.Input library contains wrappers around HTML checkboxes and dropdowns.
-While we refer to these to show the generality of our technique, we avoid them when constructing our menus.

 We contribute:

 * The identification of an apparent limitation in Elm's hover detection library,